 The blue items are Azure services provisioned in the region where you deployed the solution accelerator.
 The list of regions where you can deploy the solution accelerator displays on the provisioning page.

-The green item is a simulated device that represents an aircraft engine.
+The green item is a simulated aircraft engine.
 You can learn more about these simulated devices in the Simulated devices section.

 In the Azure portal, navigate to the resource group with the solution name you chose to view your provisioned resources.

 When you provision the solution accelerator, you receive an email with a link to the Machine Learning workspace.
-You can also navigate to the Machine Learning workspace from the Microsoft Azure IoT Solution Accelerators page for your provisioned solution.
+You can also navigate to the Machine Learning workspace from the Microsoft Azure IoT Solution Accelerators page.
 A tile is available on this page when the solution is in the Ready state.

 Cycle count.
-A cycle represents a completed flight with a duration between two and ten hours.
+A cycle is a completed flight with a duration between two and ten hours.
 During the flight, telemetry data is captured every half hour.

 Telemetry.
-There are four sensors that represent engine attributes.
+There are four sensors that record engine attributes.
 The sensors are generically labeled Sensor 9, Sensor 11, Sensor 14, and Sensor 15.
-These four sensors represent telemetry sufficient to obtain useful results from the RUL model.
+These four sensors send telemetry sufficient to get useful results from the RUL model.
 The model used in the solution accelerator is created from a public data set that includes real engine sensor data.
 For more information on how the model was created from the original data set, see the Cortana Intelligence Gallery Predictive Maintenance Template.

 The simulated devices can handle the following commands sent from the IoT hub in the solution: